freeCodeCamp/chapter/README.md

 - After the event, I will automatically get emails notifying me of subsequent events.

+- I can filter all events in my location by tag/interests.

 #### As an organizer

 - I can create a group.